 And then, somehow, they’re bright green, just like your run of the mill green bean.

 I’m obsessed- these things are totally incredible.
 Please find a way to get your hands on some today!
-This blogger gives an awesome rundown of what they are and how to plant them.
-Or I bet one of your local small grocers has some so you can be a little more impatient!
+I bet one of your local small grocers has some so you can be a little more impatient!